Tsyxxxka/Follower-Maximization/README.md

 Thanks for your attention.
-This is the source code of our WWW2024 submission "Optimizing Network Resilience via Vertex Anchoring".
+This is the source code of our WWW2024 paper "Optimizing Network Resilience via Vertex Anchoring".

 # Experimental Environment